Tag Archives: Michael Golden

 Gorgostamos, a man who had pretended to help Hannah find Jack last issue (as a trap to kill both her and Tenrec) comes face to face with at least one of them, and when we return to him all we see are these rather grisly final panels below.
 Was this to defend our heroes?
 Was there no other way?
 Or are The Grith more capable of violence than Jack thinks?

 Jurassic Park would only print a selection of Mark’s strips because most were in black and white and this was a full-colour publication.
+(This story was reprinted by Marvel US in a colour edition around this time, coloured by Christine Couturier).
+Thankfully Dick brings in some local artists to colour some as the series continues.
 I do hope we don’t miss out on any of the answers this intriguing strip continues to raise every month.

 Finally it’s time to return to the Cretaceous era and Ricardo Delgado‘s sublime Age of Reptiles.
 Last time a huge Tyrannosaurus rex stole the newly killed dinner of a pack of Deinonycuses, killing one of them in the process in what was actually a very funny moment.
 This issue kicks off with them returning to their nest and communicating via sound and body movements what had just happened.
 Even though it was created before the movie was released, this feels like it’s building on the way the Velociraptors communicated in Jurassic Park.
 It’s clear they’re now out for revenge.